Skip to main content

 Redshift Configuration (AWS)

-The steps below detail how to configure Qrvey to access Redshift clusters for loading data into Qrvey for data analysis.
+Use the following steps to configure Qrvey to access Redshift clusters for loading data into Qrvey for data analysis.
 These changes allow Qrvey to access the cluster and enable the cluster to export data to S3 for access by Qrvey.

 Secure Database Connection (AWS)